purval1992/python-gtk3-tutorial/sizegroup.rst

 SizeGroup
 =========
 The SizeGroup object providess a mechanism for grouping widgets, and that all widgets within the group equal the same size regardless of content.
+It is similar in some ways to the :doc:`buttonbox` widget.

 ===========
 Constructor
 ===========
 The SizeGroup can be constructed using the following::

-  sizegroup = Gtk.SizeGroup()
+  sizegroup = Gtk.SizeGroup(mode)

+The *mode* constant determines how the SizeGroup displays the widgets and should be set to:

+* ``Gtk.SizeGroup.NONE`` - do not size equally.
+* ``Gtk.SizeGroup.HORIZONTAL`` - size equally horizontally.
+* ``Gtk.SizeGroup.VERTICAL`` - size equally vertically.
+* ``Gtk.SizeGroup.BOTH`` - size equally both horizontally and vertically.

 =======
 Methods